mohammedfarhan99/tasks/README.md

 );

-Input your database credentials in the server.js file Run the server.js file via nodemon server.js and make sure it is running on port 3000 in your local environment
+Run the server.js file via nodemon server.js and make sure it is running on port 3000 in your local environment

 # Step 3